9beach/mpv-config/README.md

 automatically loads playlist entries by scanning the directory a file is located in when starting playback.
 But unlike well-known `autoload.lua`, `disabled=yes` is default in this script.
 You can edit it, but I recommend that you do it manually by keybinds.
+Once manually loaded in a folder, again autoloaded in the same folder.

 This script provides the script messages below: